You are here: Urology Textbook > Drugs in Urology > Docetaxel

 Premedication before docetaxel infusion

-Premedication with dexamethasone 8 mg orally, 12 hours, 3 hours and 1 hour before the infusion of docetaxel.
+Premedication with dexamethasone 8 mg orally, 12 hours, 3 hours, and 1 hour before the docetaxel infusion.
 Odansetron 8 mg p.o.
-2 h before infusion of docetaxel.
+2 hours before infusion of docetaxel.
 5 mg Prednisolone 1-0-1 p.o. for the remaining days of the course.
+Cooling hands and feet before and during infusion reduces the side effects on the skin and nervous system.

 Docetaxel weekly: